BlazingFistOfInferno/class7/AWS/Homework1/README.md

 Create an EC2 Tab Section

-From your AWS Zconsole, perform a search for EC2.
-This will bring you to this service.
+From your AWS Console, perform a search for EC2.
+Clicking on the link will bring you to this service dashboard.

-Close all open selections on the left side of the screen.
+Close all open drop down menu selections on the left side of the screen.
 We simply want to select them as needed.

-From the drop down text Select Security Group.
+From the drop down in Network & Security, select Security Group.

 Create a security group
 Provide a name example: sshandhomeoage
 Copy and paste the name in the description field
 We do nothing with the VPC as there should be one present.

-(I discovered that for whatever reason, when I created my Launch Instance, several fields were blank and caused an error.
-In that situation hit refresh on those fields, they will fill in and you will be able to continue your Launch I stance creation.
-Side note no. 2, my PC is old and underpowered and my tablet was able to create a Launch Instance the way it should be done.)

 Create an inbound rule
+First select HTTP from the drop down.
+Port and protocol will be greyed out.
+Then select Anyipv4

+Your first invound rule is created.

+Select SSH from the drop down.
+Port and protocol will be greyed out.
+Then select Anyipv4
+There will be a dropdown ip path of 0.0.0.0
-Use http
+Use this value for both http and ssh.
-Any ipv4

-Ssh
-Anyipv4

-We use nothing else.
-Then
+Now we have created our invound rules, one for normal IPv4 web traffic and SSH for secure connection to our instance.

+At this point it must be soecified that we completely disregard Outbound Rule.
+We do not touch it.

-we move the mouse completely around Outbound Rule section
+Move your cursor to the far right of the browser window as we move the mouse completely around Outbound Rule section

-After that click on Orange Button Create security group
+Once completed, click on the orange button Create Security group.

-This security group will be used when we move on to our Launch Instance
+This security group will be used when we continue on to create our Launch Template.

-Create a Launch Instance
+Create a Launch Template
 First create a launch instance

 Give it a name
 Use select a security group
 Choose the group name we just made up
-Ex. sshandhomeoage
+Ex. lizzo-free-zone
-Paste a description or provide a custom one describing what the template is for.
+Copy the name and paste it into the description field.

 Advanced section
 Run to github and from the listed repository, open up the file named EC2 script.
 Use the double rectangle to copy the text in its entirety.